 - Visibility and Presence: Be a consistent and positive presence in community events and initiatives.

-Four Church Growth Pitfalls
+Four All-Too-Common Church Growth Pitfalls

 While you are figuring out and adjusting to strategies you are implementing, make sure you aren’t falling into some of the most common pitfalls for those who are growth-focused.